hassaanbinaslam/myblog_fastai_archived/_posts/2022-07-07-sagemaker-script-mode.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>At this point our data preparation step is complete.
-Training and test CSV files are available both on the local system, and in our default Amazon S3 bucket.</p>
+<p>At this point, our data preparation step is complete.
+Train and test CSV files are available on the local system and in our default Amazon S3 bucket.</p>

 </div>
 </div>